Adelinked/hacker-news-search/README.md

-# Quiz application developed with Next.js React framework
+# Hacker news search application developed with Next.js React framework

 This project contains the source code of a hacker news search app using Redux Thunk for state management.